 LDS Charities, sponsored by The Church of Jesus Christ of Latter-day Saints, has provided relief and development projects in 179 countries, largely through volunteers.
 LDS Charities contributes volunteer labour to support emergency response, clean water, wheelchair distribution, neonatal resuscitation training, vision care and food production.
 The LDS Church supports immunisation as a major humanitarian initiative.
 Toward this goal, LDS Charities has contributed USD 7 million through the Gavi Matching Fund to purchase vaccines and support immunisation programmes in Gavi-supported countries.
 This commitment already has brought significant resources, visibility and tens of thousands of volunteers to support vaccine rollouts.

-During Gavi’s Reach Every Child Replenishment Pledging Conference in Berlin, LDS pledged an additional USD 1 million for 2015 through the Matching Fund.
+During Gavi’s 2015 Pledging Conference in Berlin, LDS pledged an additional USD 1 million for 2015 through the Matching Fund.
 Contributions received between 2012 and 2015 have been matched by the Bill & Melinda Gates Foundation.
 In 2016, LDS Charities contributed an additional USD1.2 million in support of Gavi’s vaccine programs, and in 2017, LDS Charities contributed an additional USD 1 million to further support Gavi’s vaccine programs.
+In 2019, LDS Charities contributed an additional USD 2 million in support of Gavi’s vaccine programs.

 Contributions and pledges in total: